ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

 ## Drag & Drop

-The Drag&Drop demo showcases possible usage of CKEditor interface for handling drag and drop operations.
+The Drag & Drop demo showcases possible usage of CKEditor interface for handling drag and drop operations.

 <p class="tip">
 To try out this configuration visit the <a href="http://sdk.ckeditor.com/samples/draganddrop.html">CKEditor SDK</a> website.
 </p>

-The Drag&Drop sample allows you to drag contacts from the list on the right-hand side to the inline editor on the left-hand side.
+The Drag & Drop sample allows you to drag contacts from the list on the right-hand side to the inline editor on the left-hand side.
 They are inserted into the editor as custom [widgets](#!/guide/dev_widgets) representing the h-card microformat.

 <div class="responsive">
 {@img editor5.png Drag & Drop}